Parbhani Junction railway station

 Parbhani Junction railway station (railway code PBN) located in Parbhani.
 It is the main railway station of Parbhani City & District.
 The station comes under Nanded railway division.
 It is an A-1 Category Station.
 The station is situated on Secunderabad–Manmad section of South Central Railway zone.
 The city has good connectivity to major cities of Maharashtra such as Aurangabad, Mumbai, Nagpur, Pune, Nanded, Nashik, Kolhapur, Shirdi, Pandharpur.
-It is also well connected to other Indian cities like New Delhi, Hyderabad, Visakhapatnam, Secunderabad, Bangalore, Bhopal, Surat, Ahmedabad, Okha, Amritsar, Agra, Jaipur, Chandigarh, Tirupati, Rameswaram.
+It is also well connected to other Indian cities like New Delhi, Hyderabad, Visakhapatnam, Secunderabad, Bangalore, Bhopal, Surat, Ahmedabad, Okha, Amritsar, Agra, Jaipur, Tirupati, Rameswaram.